vilisimo/tasks/README.md

 Currently supported commands are:
 ~~~
 Adding tasks:
 {no arguments}              Shows all tasks.
--add <task>         Adds a task.
+-add    -a  <task>          Adds a task.
         -d <n>              Sets a deadline for a task (n days).
                             For convenience, "today" and "tomorrow"
                             are also supported.
--filter <filter>    Filters saved tasks.
+-filter -f  <filter>        Filters saved tasks.
 Tasks can be filtered
                             on deadline.
 Filter can be any of the
                             following:
                                 * none - unset deadline
                                 * integer - days from today
                                 * today - same as 0
                                 * tomorrow - same as 1
+                            If none of these are supplied, filtering
+                            is done on the categories instead.

--del <id>           Deletes a task with a specified id.
+-remove -rm <id>            Deletes a task with a specified id.
 -clear                      Deletes all tasks.
 ~~~